david-beauchesne/ThesePhD/chapitre4/chap4.md

 ### Clustering

 We identified areas with similar cumulative exposure profiles (objective 2) using a clustering approach [@bowler2019].
-We used a partional *k-medoids$ clustering algorithm, CLARA [CLustering for Large Applications; @kaufman1990], which was designed for large datasets.
-The CLARA algorithm uses the PAM (Partition Around Medoids) algorithm on a sample from the original dataset to identify a set of k objects that are representative of all other objects, *i.e.*, *medoids* and that are central to the cluster they represent.
+We used a partional $k-medoids$ clustering algorithm, CLARA [CLustering for Large Applications; @kaufman1990], which was designed for large datasets.
+The CLARA algorithm uses the PAM (Partition Around Medoids) algorithm on a sample from the original dataset to identify a set of $k$ objects that are representative of all other objects, *i.e.*, *medoids* and that are central to the cluster they represent.
 The goal of the algorithm is to iteratively minimize intra-cluster dissimilarity.
-Iterations are compared on the basis of the average dissimilarity between cluster objects and representative *medoid* to select the optimal set of k *medoids* that minimizes average dissimilarity.
+Iterations are compared on the basis of the average dissimilarity between cluster objects and representative *medoid* to select the optimal set of $k$ *medoids* that minimizes average dissimilarity.
 We used the clustering algorithm with the Manhattan distance since this measure is less affected by extreme values [@legendre2012], as is the *k-medoids* clustering algorithm [@kaufman1990].
 We used 100 iterations using samples of 10,000 observations (*i.e.*, ~5% of observations) to identify clusters.
 Analyses were performed using the cluster R package [@maechler2018].
 Partitional clustering algorithms require a user-defined number of clusters.
 Values of k ranging from 2 to 10 were tested and validated by selecting the number of clusters that maximized the average silhouette width [@kaufman1990] and minimized the total within-cluster sum of squares (Figure \ref{ch4-valid}).

 ### Inter-cluster dissimilarity